najmulhasan-code/Timele/README.md

 # Timele
-Timele: An application project built using Dart and Flutter for the front end, Python and Django for the back end, and Django REST Framework for the API.
+Timele: An application project built using Dart and Flutter for the frontend, Python and Django for the backend, and Django REST Framework for the API.
 SQLite is used as the database.

 ![Timele1](https://github.com/najmulhasan-code/Timele/assets/123287444/f567968b-b25a-47bf-bf80-f0fcf7628593)